White-Label AI Agents for Digital Marketing Agencies: Add to Your Service Stack (2026)

 They receive 50+ inquiries a week, but cannot follow up fast enough.
 Leads go cold or move to faster competitors.

-AI lead qualification agent on WhatsApp and website.
+AI lead qualification agent across the client’s primary website or messaging channel.
 It responds instantly, qualifies leads, and routes hot prospects to sales.

 Heavy support volume, thin team